7 Powerful Ways To Promote Equity in the Classroom

 - Backgrounds

-There’s no such thing as a typical student.
-And if education doesn’t actively work to break down existing barriers, it ends up reinforcing the inequalities that were there all along.
+There is no such thing as a typical student.
+And if education doesn't actively work to break down existing barriers, it reinforces the inequalities that have existed all along.

 When equity in the classroom is a priority, all students benefit: